AlexanderCannon/byop/README.md

 Both ESLint and TSLint come with lots of handy plugins, for a variety of frameworks.
 From understanding React best practises to enforcing [A11Y](https://a11yproject.com/) html standards in your JSX.

 By picking a popular set of rules you can remove egos from the discussion of rules.
-No more `tabs` v `spaces`, I ask [Airbnb](https://www.npmjs.com/package/eslint-config-airbnb) what their teams preference is, and do that.
+No more `tabs` v `spaces`.
+I asked [Airbnb](https://www.npmjs.com/package/eslint-config-airbnb) what their preference is, and do that.
 This is key in making maintainable code, helping build discipline.
+You can too, with their ES/TSLint plugin.

 Check my [tslint.json](tslint.json) file for my config, and to see what plugins I'm using.

 #### 🕴Coding standards
-I have outsourced most of my opinions, that way I can always throw them away and get better ones.
+I have outsourced most of my opinions, that way I can always throw them away and get better ones, if they come along.
 [Prettier](https://prettier.io/) is an opinionated code formatter.
 It works with a lot of IDEs, and it goes _great_ with [Visual Studio code](https://code.visualstudio.com/), my editor of choice.

-Don't love exactly all of Prettier's choices, find they sometimes clash with your linting config, don't stress!
+Don't love all of Prettier's choices?
+Find they sometimes clash with your linting config? don't stress!
 Fix it for your whole team in one go, by committing a .prettierrc file, with your own custom rules.
 You can check my one out [here](/.prettierrc).

 ### 🎨 Styles
 #### 🤖Modern CSS